-Item Mitigation and Management Measure and Project site requirements Responsibility Timing Reference SEA - Senior Environmental Advisor, EA - Environmental Advisor, CM - Construction Manager, SS - Site Sเ ıpervisor, PE - Project Ecologist 8.
-Equipment storage areas and stockpile areas are to be located in cleared areas and not within drip zones of trees.
-CM/SS During construction MCoA C11, D2 and D9 9.
+Item Mitigation and Management Measure and Project site requirements Responsibility Timing Reference SEA - Se enior Environmental Advisor, EA - Environmental Advisor, CM - Construction Manager, SS - Site Supervisor , PE - Project Ec ologist 9.
 Stockpiling/storage of cleared timber is to be in designated areas and outside the tree protection zone of remaining trees.
-CM/SS/PE Pre-construction and during construction MCoA C11, D2 and D9 10.
+CM/SS/PE Pre- construction and during construction MCoA C11, D2 and D9 10.
 The site induction will include information on site speed limits to ensure all personnel obey the speed limit when operating heavy machinery and vehicles.
 This will be emphasised for areas where vehicle/fauna interactions are identified as high risk.
 EA During construction MCoA C6 and C11 11.
 Weekly site inspections to ensure environmental controls to minimise noise, vibration, light and dust are in place at all compound sites, particularly compounds operating on a 24-hour basis.
 SEA During construction MCoA C11 12.
 Use of low sodium and / or directional lighting to avoid light spill into adjacent habitat areas, in order to avoid impacting on sensitive fauna.
 CM/SS During construction MCoA C11 13.
 Use of acoustic shed for some construction activities to minimise noise and dust impacts. СМ During construction MCoA C11 Weed Control and Management 14.
 Use of herbicides would be in accordance with the Pesticides Act 1999, other relevant legislation, label directions and any relevant industry codes of practice.
 EA/SS During construction and post construction MCoA C6 and C11 15.
-All herbicide applications will be undertaken with consideration to the New South Wales Weed Control Handbook - A guide to weed control in non-crop, aquatic and bushland situations (DPE, 2018) EA/SS During construction and post construction MCoA C6 and C11
+All herbicide applications will be undertaken with consideration to the New South Wales Weed Control Handbook - A guide to weed control in non-crop, aquatic and bushland situations (DPE, 2018) EA/SS During construction and post construction MCoA C6 and C11 16.
+Herbicides will not be applied: When plants are stressed on hot days After seed has been set Within 24 hrs of rain or when rain is imminent EA/SS During construction and post construction MCoA C6 and C11

-Item Mitigation and Management Measure and Project site requirements Responsibility Timing Reference SEA - Seni or Environmental Advisor, EA - Environmental Advisor, CM - Construction N Лanager, SS - Site S upervisor, PE - Project Ecologist 16.
-Herbicides will not be applied: EA/SS When plants are stressed on hot days After seed has been set Within 24 hrs of rain or when rain is imminent During windy conditions when the use of herbicides may affect non-targeted areas.
-MCoA C6 and C11 Vegetation Clearing 17.
+Item Mitigation and Management Measure and Project site requirements Responsibility Timing Reference SEA - Se enior Environmental Advisor, EA - Environmental Advisor, CM - Construction Manage er, SS - Site Supervise or, PE - Project E cologist During windy conditions when the use of herbicides may affect non-targeted areas.
+Vegetation Clearing (including work impacting Aquatic Environments) 17.
 During detailed construction design, clearing of native vegetation will be minimised to the greatest extent practicable with the objective of reducing impacts to threatened ecological communities and threatened species habitat, through investigating opportunities to revise the construction site boundary and location of construction elements.
-SEA/CM Pre-construction and during construction MCoA C B8, D2, D3 and D9 18.
+SEA/CM Pre- construction and during construction MCoA C B8, D2, D3, D6A and D9 18.
 Tree and urban canopy clearing would be avoided where possible.
-EA/CM/SS During construction and post-construction MCoA C6 and C11 19.
-Canopy trimming would be considered where practicable prior to any mature 1 tree removal.
-EA/CM/SS During construction and post-construction MCoA C6 and C11 20.
-Prior to any disturbance, clearing or grubbing activities in any locations the following will be in place: a Pre-Clearing Inspection Checklist (GA-FRM-HSE-149) will be completed EA/CM/SS/PE During construction MCoA C6 and C11
+EA/CM/SS During construction and post- construction MCoA C6 and C11 19.
+Canopy trimming would be considered where practicable prior to any mature tree removal.
+EA/CM/SS During construction and post- construction MCoA C6 and C11 20.
+Prior to any disturbance, clearing or grubbing activities in any locations the following will be in place: EA/CM/SS/PE During construction MCoA C6, C11 and a Pre-Clearing Inspection Checklist (GA-FRM-HSE-149) will be completed D6A REMM B10 A Permit to Clear (GA-FRM-HSE-150) will be issued No-go Zones for significant flora and fauna, fenced/flagged and sign posted prior to commencement of clearing in accordance with the Pre- Clearing Inspection Checklist; and A suitably qualified ecologist will conduct a search for any wildlife that may need to be removed and relocated where the Pre-clearing Inspection Checklist specifies.
+This ecologist pre-clearance inspection will occur within 48 hours of clearing.